-If you consider expanding to Canada, the first thing to think about is a seamless shipping provider.
+If you consider expanding to Canada, the first thing to think about is a seamless shipping platform.
 GoShip.com offers a wide range of shipping services across the northern border.
-Regardless of your LTL shipment’s size, we will move your goods to and from Canada.
-With our advanced technology and resources, GoShip.com makes your shipping process smooth and easy.
+Regardless of your shipment’s size, we will move your goods to and from Canada.
+With our advanced technology and resources, GoShip.com makes your shipping to Canada smooth and easy.

-- A robust network of LTL carriers throughout North America
+- A robust network of freight carriers throughout North America

 - Easy comparison of rates and available vehicles